 Churches and Attractions:

-In the village, besides the churches and chapels, there is also a beautiful Fisherman's Shelter, beautiful beaches and the salt-water that the rainy winter and spring months visit beautiful migrating birds, such as flamingos.
+In the village, besides the churches and chapels, there is also a beautiful Fisherman's Shelter, beautiful beaches and the salt-lake that the rainy winter and spring months visit beautiful migrating birds, such as flamingos.

 The Three Star Shipwreck is located at the seashore of Akrotiri village, in the bay of Episkopi.
 It was a shipwreck that happened in 1972 when a merchant ship caught fire and stormed the area.
 The ship is submerged at a depth of about 7 metres and it is today an attraction attracting many visitors.

 Photo: Giannakis Papanastasiou

 In Akrotiri there are various crops, including citrus, grain, olive and vineyards.